farzaa/Most-Efficient-Spells/README.md

 # Most-Efficient-Spells

-*Note:  To actually view step by step instructions on how to run the program, please view the readMeFiles folder.*
+*Note:  To actually view step by step instructions on how to run the program, please view the readMeFiles folder.
+In addition I also made a video on to use the program and explain how it works: https://www.youtube.com/watch?v=-HUoeWlMr8E*

 **Concepts Explored in Program**